COVID-19 pandemic highlights importance of logistics

 by Mariah Oxford |

-Each year at this time, the Iditarod Trail Sled Dog Race reminds us of the remarkable 1925 Serum Run.
+Every March, the Iditarod Trail Sled Dog Race reminds us of the remarkable 1925 Serum Run.
 That legendary emergency operation dramatically showcased Alaska’s logistical challenges in getting life-saving medicine from Anchorage by rail to Nenana and then by dog sled to Nome.
 Nearly 100 years later, we are in another race that requires creative thinking and well-executed logistics.

 Alaska is again on the world stage, being heralded for its initial success with COVID-19 vaccine rollout.
 This enormous task requires sourcing vaccines from multiple vendors, with distribution in phases to all parts of the state.
 In 1925, mushers were careful not to allow the diphtheria anti-toxin to freeze or it would be ruined.
 Today’s transportation professionals have a similar (but opposite) charge: keeping the COVID-19 vaccine cold enough.
 In the case of the Pfizer-BioNTech vaccine, the safe range is between -112 and -70 degrees Fahrenheit.